Toward Mixed Analog-Digital Quantum Signal Processing: Quantum AD/DA Conversion and the Fourier Transform: Mixed Analog-Digital Quantum Signal Processing

 In addition, the unitarity of Eq.~\eqref{eq:qsp_wz} requires $F(\hat{w}) F(\hat{w}^{-1}) + G(\hat{w}) G(\hat{w}^{-1}) = I$.

-Note that even though $\kappa\hat x$ is a quantum operator rather than a classical rotation angle, this construction is identical to ordinary QSP as we discuss in Appendix \ref{app:qsp}, and thus the associated results carry over.
-Crucially, for any real Laurent polynomial $F(\hat{w})$ of degree $d$ written in the form of Eq.~\eqref{fwgw-poly}, there exists a set of phases $\{ \phi_0, \phi_1, ..., \phi_d \}$ such that the gate sequence of Eq.~\eqref{eq:qsp_wz} produces $F(w)$, and we can determine these phases.
+Note that even though $\kappa\hat x$ is a quantum operator rather than a scalar rotation angle, this construction is identical to ordinary QSP as we discuss in Sec.
+SM.I, and thus the associated results carry over.
+Crucially, for any real Laurent polynomial $F(\hat{w})$ as in Eq.~\eqref{fwgw-poly_0}, there exist phases $\{ \phi_0, \phi_1, ..., \phi_d \}$ such that the gate sequence of Eq.~\eqref{eq:qsp_wz} produces $F(w)$, and we can determine these phases.

 Moreover, the construction in Eq.~\eqref{eq:qsp_wz} can be changed to be a function of momentum $\hat p$ by instead using the following qubit-dependent position kick in place of $W_z^{(\kappa)}(\hat{\theta})$: